project-chip/connectedhomeip/silabs_examples/unify-matter-pc/readme_building.md

 ## Build libunify

-The Unify Matter Bridge depends on the libunify library from the Unify project.
+The Unify Matter Protocol Controller depends on the libunify library from the Unify project.

 This library must first be compiled for the target system, by changing directory to the `/uic` folder and running the following: